OpenCageData/address-formatting/README.md

 ### Which addresses we're talking about

-The intended use-case is database or geocoding systems (forward, reverse, autocomplete) were we know both the country of the address and the language of the user/reader.
-The address is displayed and not used to print on an envelope.
-It is in use on the [OpenCage Geocoder](http://geocoder.opencagedata.com).
+The intended use-case is database or geocoding systems (forward, reverse, autocomplete) where we know both the country of the address and the language of the user/reader.
+The address is displayed to a consumer (for example in an app) and not used to print on an envelope for actual postal delivery.
+We use it to format output from the [OpenCage Geocoder](http://geocoder.opencagedata.com).

 We have to deal with

    * incomplete data
    * anything with a name (peaks, bridges, bus stops)

-Unlike [physical post (office) mail](http://www.bitboost.com/ref/international-address-formats.html]) we don't have to deal with
+Unlike [physical post (office) mail](http://www.bitboost.com/ref/international-address-formats.html) we don't have to deal with

-   * Apartment, floor numbers
+   * apartment/flat number, floor numbers
    * PO boxes
    * using the language of the (destination) address

-### Write your own processing logic
+### Processing logic

+Our goal with this repository is a series of (programming) language independent templates.
+Those templates can then be processed by whatever software you like.

-We've written a Perl module (CPAN: [Geo::Address::Formatter](https://metacpan.org/release/Geo-Address-Formatter), [github repo](https://github.com/lokku/perl-Geo-Address-Formatter)) and test suite that uses this configuration, but wanted to make it easy for others to write similar modules in other programming languages.
-If you do, please let us know so we can list it here.
+We've written a working implementation of a processer in Perl, see (CPAN: [Geo::Address::Formatter](https://metacpan.org/release/Geo-Address-Formatter), [github repo](https://github.com/lokku/perl-Geo-Address-Formatter)).

+If you do write a processor, please let us know so we can list it here.

 ### File format